 NN Insurance Belgium conducts regular operational risk and control monitoring to measure and evaluate the effectiveness of key controls.
 It determines whether the risks are within the norms for risk appetite and in line with the ambition levels and policies and standards.
 Operational risks are monitored in the Risk Control Framework report at all levels in the organization.
 With this report, NN Insurance Belgium manages all risks against the risk appetite of the company.
 The exposure of NN Insurance Belgium to non-financial risks is regularly assessed through risk assessments, incident analysis and monitoring.
 After identification of the risks, each risk is assessed as to its likelihood of occurrence as well its potential impact, should it occur.
 Actions required to mitigate the risks are identified and tracked until the risk is either reduced, if such a reduction is possible, or accepted as a residual risk if the risk cannot be mitigated and is within tolerance.
-The business process owners are responsible for the effective execution of the controls and for assessing the adequacy of their internal controls.
-Operational risk management, as part of the second line of defense, is responsible for providing management with an objective assessment of the effectiveness and efficiency of the Control framework and underlying components.
+The business process owners are responsible for the effective execution of the second line of defense, is responsible for providing management with an objective assessment of the effectiveness and efficiency of the Control framework and underlying components.